RF Modeling Software for Optimizing Electromagnetics Devices

 - Smith plots

-With apps, you can easily change a design parameter, such as gain or frequency in an antenna, and test it as many times as you need without having to rerun the entire simulation.
-You can use apps to run your own tests more quickly or distribute apps to other members of your team to run their own tests, further freeing up your time and resources for other projects.
+With applications, you can easily change a design parameter, such as gain or frequency in an antenna, and test it as many times as you need without having to rerun the entire simulation.
+You can use applications to run your own tests more quickly or distribute applications to other members of your team to run their own tests, further freeing up your time and resources for other projects.

 The process is simple:

-- Transform your complex RF model into a simple user interface (an app)
+- Transform your complex RF model into a simple user interface (an application)